yogi/fabacademy2016/notes.md

 * Video
 * Audio
 * Explore Processing
+* Site design hints from here: http://fab.cba.mit.edu/classes/863.13/people/nitsky/.
+Home page is well spaced, with a short note and a single image.

 ## Notes
 * Using layers of plywood and acrylic for a device thats similar to HiTime: http://fabacademy.org/archives/2015/sa/students/sierra.luis/final-proyect.html